BaSma99/Text_Summarization/README.md

                 1- SVM Support vector machines:
                         - are a set of supervised learning methods used for classification, regression, and outliers detection.

-                        - All of these are common tasks in machine learning. we applied it with Bow and give the accuracy 93% and with Tf-idf 95%
+                        - All of these are common tasks in machine learning.

                 2- Decision Tree:

                        - Decision Tree is the most powerful and popular tool for classification and prediction.